Early Novel Written By Free Black Woman Called Out Racism Among Abolitionists

 Editor's note: This report contains a racial slur.

-Here's one thing historians know to be true about Harriet Wilson: some indomitable part of her spirit allowed her to survive a life on the margins of American society.
+Here's one thing historians know to be true about Harriet Wilson: Some indomitable part of her spirit allowed her to survive a life on the margins of American society.

 In 1859, Wilson published a book that she gave a provocative title: Our Nig.
 That name is a derivative of a racist nickname given to the book's protagonist, a little girl of mixed race who grows up as an indentured servant to a white family.
 The girl is tortured by the family matriarch, beaten and forced to sleep in a frigid crawl space.
 Even the kindest members of the family call her "nig."